Santa Maria dei Servi, Padua: Architecture

+Above the door of the sacristy is a bronze monument by Andrea Riccio dedicated to Paolo and Angelo De castro, jurists.

 The 14th century bell tower rises above the chapel on the right side, supported on pilasters and arches.
 The belfry is illuminated by Gothic windows.
 During the 2004 restoration, the bell mechanism was electrified.

 Interior

+On the sides of the main altar are two chapels, dedicated - on the right - to the Sacred Heart of Jesus and - on the left - to Donatello's miraculous cross.
+In the sacristy is an Addolorata by Ludovico Dorigny.

 Altare dell'Addolorata

+Opposite the entrance stands a monumental Baroque altar dedicated to Our Lady of Sorrows.
 The rococo altar decoration was designed by the sculptor Rinaldino di Francia.
-The flanking marble statues (1710) of Saints Philip and Juliana were sculpted by Giovanni Bonazza.
+The flanking marble statues (1710) of Saints Philip and Juliana were sculpted by Antonio Bonazza.
 The central statue of the virgin is by an unknown 15th-century sculptor.